 For parents and guardians, and anyone else caring for and educating children.
 The School Away from School website has a multitude of links, resources, lessons, activities, guidance and ideas gathered from the direct expertise, experiences and recommendations of our faculty, staff, students, and school partners as well as from community members and readers.

 TLE TeachLivE™ is a computer-simulated, immersive, mixed-reality classroom that provides teachers the opportunity to develop their pedagogical practice in a safe environment that doesn’t place real students at risk.
-Teachers step into TeachLivE™ virtual classroom and experience immersion and suspension of disbelief, allowing them to rehearse high-leverage teaching practices related to student achievement.
-Buffalo State is the only college in the SUNY system currently using this unique mixed reality environment to prepare or retrain pre-service and in-service teachers.
+Teachers step into TeachLivE™ virtual classroom and experience immersion and suspension of disbelief, allowing them to rehearse high-leverage teaching practices.
+Buffalo State is the only college in the SUNY system currently using this unique environment to prepare or retrain pre-service and in-service teachers.

 In 2002, Buffalo State received a $1 million gift from Eleanore Woods Beals, a 1950 graduate, and her husband, Vaughn Beals, which was used to establish the first endowed chair in the 130-year history of the institution.
 Jevon Hunter, has developed several iniatives as the endowed chair - Urban Youth Scholars, Student Research, Urban Teacher Collaborative, and Urban Education Speaker Series.